RouHim/beammp-server-beiwagen/README.md

 # beammp-server-beiwagen

 This application keeps your **client mods** of the beammp server up to date.
-It is integrated in the
-tag: `rouhim/beammp-server` image and can be used optionally.

 ## Motivation